-6-16.
+6-15.
 Two-Plane Operations

-The device is divided into two planes for performance improvement, which provides ONFI two-plane commend set, and traditional two-plane command set.
-In the two-plane operation, the NAND device may proceed the same type operation (for example: Program or Erase) on the two planes concurrent or overlapped by the two-plane command sets.
+The 8Gb NAND device is divided into two planes in each die for performance improvement.
+In the two-plane operation, the NAND device may proceed the same type operation (for example: Program or Erase) on the two planes of a die concurrent or overlapped by the two-plane command sets.
 The different type operations cannot be done in the two-plane operations; for example, it cannot be done to erase one plane and program the other plane concurrently.
+The two-plane operations should be in the same die.